IFU for Medical Devices

 - If applicable, a statement when the medical device is intended for single use;

-- The intended purpose, including the contra-indications, a specification of indications, the patient target group(s), and of the intended users;
+- The intended purpose, including any contra-indications, a specification of indications, the patient target group(s), and of the intended users;

-- Training or qualification requirements and information of the device user and/or other persons and information on special facilities;
+- Training or qualification requirements and information about the device user and/or other persons and information about special facilities;

 - Storing and handling information;